 Coach and venue working together

 Communication with venues which are already open will also prove valuable to day trip operators.
-Venues are indeed keen to work with the industry, and routeone has been contacted by several wishing to clarify the future working relationship they might expect post-coronavirus COVID-19.
+Many venues are indeed keen to work with the industry, and routeone has been contacted by several wishing to clarify the future working relationship they might expect post-pandemic.

 On the Isle of Wight, The Old Smithy has proven the necessity of close co-operation between venues and operators.
 Social distancing requirements mean a booking system for coaches is now in place.
 Should summer levels return to normal, where 12 to 15 coaches would often be accommodated, all visiting groups must now book a place or else face being turned away.